cloudposse/atmos/website/docs/cli/commands/describe/describe-affected.md

 - `atlantis_project` - the affected Atlantis project name.
 It will be included only if the Atlantis integration is configured in the `settings.atlantis` section in the stack config.
 Refer to [Atlantis Integration](/integrations/atlantis.md) for more details

+- `file` - if the Atmos component depends on an external file, and the file was changed (see `affected.file` below), the `file` attributes shows the modified file

+- `folder` - if the Atmos component depends on an external folder, and any file in the folder was changed (see `affected.folder` below), the `folder` attributes shows the modified folder

 - `affected` - shows what was changed for the component.
 The possible values are:

   - `stack.vars` - the `vars` component section in the stack config has been modified